googleinterns/step226-2020/README.md

 # VInet (Volunteer Isolate Network)

 VINet is a Web App, designed to connect those isolating as a result of CoViD-19 with volunteers.
-The aim of the app is to allow isolate's to request help from volunteers, for tasks the isolate cannot complete due to the restrictions on movement during the CoViD-19 pandemic.
-These tasks could include going to the store for some groceries, collecting a package from the couriers and so on.
+The aim of the app is to allow isolates to request help from volunteers, for tasks the isolate cannot complete due to the restrictions on movement during the CoViD-19 pandemic.
+These tasks could include going to the shops for some groceries, collecting a package from the couriers and so on.

 ## Core Features